Tamilmani-DS/Customer_Conversion-_Prediction/README.md

 1 - 29496

 # 6.Scalling
-We used StandardScaler
+We used StandardScaler.

 # 7.Models
 We used Linear regression, K nearest neigbors, Decision Tree, xgboost and Random Forest.

 # 7.1.Model Evaluation
-We are going to comapre auroc curve model Evaluaton
+We are going to comapre auroc curve model Evaluaton.

 # Save The Model
 we use  pickle package to save the model.